 Post-Traumatic Stress Disorder is an anxiety disorder that occurs after a person has experienced a traumatic event.
 While post-traumatic stress occurs for most people after a trauma, it usually goes away after days or weeks.
 PTSD occurs when symptoms appear after a prolonged period and last for at least a month.

 The above mental illnesses can be treated with medication and therapy.
 There are different kinds of therapy used to treat different mental disorders.
 These include behavioral therapies, exposure therapy, CBT, DBT, and more.
-At a mental health treatment center, you will be treated using a therapy module according to your specific needs.
+In a mental health treatment program, you will be treated using a therapy module according to your specific needs.

-Mental health treatment centers generally provide an extended program that trains participants in skills to manage their mental illness and their emotions.
+Mental health treatment programs generally provide an extended program that trains participants in skills to manage their mental illness and their emotions.

-Why should you enter a Mental Health Treatment Center?
+Why should you opt for a Mental Health Treatment program?

-You should enter a mental health treatment center if you have a persistent mental illness that does not go away with medication and therapy.
-Many people wait until they see no other choice before going to a treatment center, but it does not have to be a last resort.
-Getting help at a mental health treatment center is an excellent route to living a happy, healthy, and fulfilling life.
+You should opt for a mental health treatment program if you have a persistent mental illness that does not go away with medication and therapy.
+Many people wait until they have no other choice before going to a treatment center, but it does not have to be a last resort.
+A mental health treatment program is an excellent way to live a happy, healthy, and fulfilling life.

-When you attend a mental health center, your treatment does not end when you leave.
+Your treatment does not end when you leave a mental health program.
 Find out if your local mental health treatment center provides aftercare programs.
 These programs provide support when you have left inpatient treatment and have gone back to your regular life.
 In the first few months, you will come up against certain challenges, and an aftercare program helps you manage them.

-If you or a loved one is suffering from a mental illness, consider attending a mental health treatment center.
+If you or a loved one suffers from a mental illness, consider attending a mental health treatment program.
 They can provide excellent care that gets you back on your feet and ready to live with renewed purpose and meaning.